 - IV fluids and pain medications are given if needed.

-Most women with incomplete abortions have a good prognosis after management.
+Reproductive health is often not compromised in cases of incomplete abortions, and the prognosis is generally positive after proper management.
 There is an 80-96% success rate with no future fertility problems.
 Also, there are no major differences between outcomes of expectant and medical management of incomplete abortion when gestational age is less than 12 weeks.

 What Are The Complications Of Incomplete Abortion?

 Untreated incomplete abortion may lead to various complications and affect maternal health (2):

 - Severe bleeding and hemorrhagic shock (poor oxygen supply due to blood loss)

 - Sepsis (blood infection) due to incomplete septic abortion and septic shock (low blood pressure due to sepsis)

 - Cervical shock is a vasovagal effectiXThe body's reaction, such as fainting due to triggers due such as the sight of blood or intense emotions. , causing bradycardia (slow heart rate) and hypotension (low blood pressure) due to products of conception in the cervix.

 There is a 3.4% increased risk of poor prognosis if the gestation age is more than 12 weeks.
 Increased uterine size, fetus size, and blood supply could be the reasons for unfavorable outcomes in advanced weeks of gestation (2).